Fast-64/fast64/README.md

 ### C Exporting
 When exporting data to C, a folder will be created (if it does not yet exist) and will be named after the object/armature it is based off of.
 The C files will be saved within this new folder.
 Any previous C files of the same name will be overwritten.

+### Decomp vs Homebrew Compatibility
+There may occur cases where code is formatted differently based on the code use case.
+In the tools panel under the SM64 File Settings subheader, you can toggle decomp compatibility.

 ### ROM File Settings
 When importing from a ROM, the plugin will import from the ROM at filepath 'Import ROM', When exporting to a ROM, the plugin will make a copy of the file at 'Export ROM', modify it, and save the file to 'Output ROM'.
 The ROM must be expanded.